-We expect the vast majority of all hanichim (campers) arriving by plane to be at camp by 1:00.
+We expect the vast majority of all hanichim (campers) arriving by plane to be at camp by 1:30.
 They will be greeted by their madrichim (counselors) and will have time to drop their belongings off at their tzrifim.
 Luggage sent to camp on our MD, CT or MA luggage trucks will already be waiting in their tzrifim for the hanichim when they arrive from the airport.

-At 1:30, camp will kick off with a full-camp sit-down lunch in the new chadar ochel (dining hall).
-After lunch, the camp will follow a new Tzohoryim Tzrif (afternoon of programming by bunk), that will allow us to have ice-breakers and other fun peulot (activities) and also to do some of our normal first day things like agam testing (waterfront evaluation).
+At 2:00, camp will kick off with a full-camp sit-down lunch in our chadar ochel (dining hall).
+After lunch, hanichim will participate in a Tzohoryim Tzrif (afternoon of programming by bunk), that will allow us to have ice-breakers and other fun peulot (activities) and also to do other first day things like agam testing (waterfront evaluation).
 We want to get the kids active and involved from the get go!